How an Accident Affects Your Car Insurance: Rate Increases & What to Expect

 How much does car insurance go up after an at-fault accident?

-Car insurance rates increase by an average of 44–49% nationally after an at-fault accident in 2025–2026, though this varies significantly by state and accident severity.
-In dollar terms, expect to pay roughly $800–$900 more per year on average for full coverage.
-Minor property damage accidents may increase rates by 20–35%, while serious accidents involving bodily injury can raise premiums by 50–97% in high-cost states like California.
+Car insurance rates increase by an average of 42–53% nationally after an at-fault accident in 2026, though this varies significantly by state and accident severity.
+In dollar terms, expect to pay roughly $920–$1,224 more per year on average for full coverage, with post-accident premiums averaging $2,900–$3,240 annually.
+Minor property damage accidents may increase rates by 20–35%, while serious accidents involving bodily injury can raise premiums by up to 97% in high-cost states like California.
 The surcharge typically lasts 3–5 years, gradually decreasing over time as the accident ages on your record.

 Will my insurance go up if I'm not at fault?

-Your insurance may still increase by around 10% on average after a not-at-fault accident, though this varies by insurer and state.
-Insurify data shows monthly premiums rising from $99 to about $114 even for not-at-fault claims on liability policies.
-California and Oklahoma prohibit rate increases for completely fault-free accidents.
-If your insurer pays nothing because the at-fault driver's insurance covers all damages, your rates are less likely to increase, though the accident may still appear on your record.
+Your insurance may still increase by around 10% on average after a not-at-fault accident, though many insurers have policies against penalizing fault-free drivers.
+California, Washington, Oklahoma, and Massachusetts prohibit rate increases for completely fault-free accidents.
+If your insurer pays nothing because the at-fault driver's insurance covers all damages, your rates are less likely to increase, though the accident may still appear on your CLUE report.
+Shopping around after any accident — including not-at-fault ones — ensures you're always getting the best rate available.

 How long does an accident affect my insurance rates?

 Accidents typically affect your insurance rates for 3–5 years, depending on your state and insurance company.
 The impact is highest in the first 1–2 years after the accident and gradually decreases as the incident ages on your record.
-California and Connecticut have 3-year lookback periods for minor accidents, while other states like Georgia can extend to 7 years.
+States like Georgia and Michigan retain accidents for up to 7 years, while states like Indiana and Vermont clear records in just 2 years.
 Major accidents involving injuries may stay on your record for 6 or more years in some jurisdictions, though the rate impact generally diminishes significantly after the 5-year mark.

 What is accident forgiveness and is it worth it?

 Accident forgiveness prevents your rates from increasing after your first at-fault accident during the policy period.
-Many insurers offer it free after 3–5 accident-free years, while others sell it as an add-on costing around $10–$50 per month.
-It's worth it if the monthly cost is less than the potential annual rate increase — which averages around $660–$870 per year after an at-fault accident.
-If you have a long clean driving record and want protection against one mistake, free earned forgiveness through programs like GEICO's or Progressive's provides excellent value without extra cost.
+Many insurers offer it free after 3–5 accident-free years, while others sell it as an add-on costing around $60–$180 per year.
+It's worth it if the annual add-on cost is less than the potential rate increase — which averages $920–$1,224 per year after an at-fault accident in 2026.
+If you have a long clean driving record and want protection against one mistake, free earned forgiveness through programs like Erie's, GEICO's, or Progressive's provides excellent value without extra cost.
+Explore first accident forgiveness options to find the right fit for your profile.

 Can I get affordable insurance after multiple accidents?

 Yes, but it requires more effort and strategic shopping.
 Drivers with multiple accidents should compare quotes from at least 7–10 insurers, including non-standard and high-risk carriers that specialize in challenging cases.
-Consider increasing deductibles, bundling policies, and enrolling in usage-based insurance programs to demonstrate improved driving habits — telematics discounts can offset surcharges by 10–30%.
-Regional carriers and companies like Travelers and GEICO sometimes offer more competitive rates than others for high-risk profiles.
+Consider increasing deductibles, bundling policies, and enrolling in usage-based insurance programs to demonstrate improved driving habits — telematics discounts can offset surcharges by 10–40%.
+Regional carriers and companies like Erie, NJM, and State Farm sometimes offer more competitive rates for high-risk profiles.
 After 2–3 years with no new incidents, you can typically transition back to standard market rates.

 Compare Car Insurance Rates in Ohio